Review was updated on 5th August, 2019

 The Xbox One User Experience

-The user interface on the Xbox One might not look like it, but is, in fact, Windows 10.
+The user interface on the Xbox One might not look like it but, it is, in fact, Windows 10.
 Yes, the very same Windows 10 you’re running on your PC, albeit with a very different “skin”.
 And it works well enough, especially after many handy features were added in later revisions.

 But the problem remains that the main focus of the home screen is not your game library, but rather… stuff.
 A lot of different stuff.
 If you want all your games on the front page to choose from, you’re out of luck — you can set up a sub-screen with “pins” linking to all of them, but you have to do it manually.